smAIL-WS/uav_weed_detection/readme.md

 ### Step 3 — Preprocess the Full Dataset

 Run `create_patches_generic.py` to generate 512×512 patches from the original drone images.
-The script splits the data into train, val and test sets and saves the patches in mmdetection-compatible format under `uav_weed_detection/ewis_data/`.
+The script splits the data into train, val and test sets and saves the patches in the required format under `uav_weed_detection/ewis_data/`.
 Before running, update the path variables at the top of the script to point to your local `raw_data/` directory.
 ```bash
 python preprocessing/create_patches_generic.py
 ```